ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

   For NFSv4.1 and beyond, client support is REQUIRED.

-Note that the number and name of the pseudo flavor are presented here as a mapping aid to the implementor.
+Note that the number and name of the pseudo flavor are presented here as a mapping aid to the implementer.
 Because the NFSv4 protocol includes a method to negotiate security and it understands the GSS-API mechanism, the pseudo flavor is not needed.
 The pseudo flavor is needed for NFSv3 since